12-Step Facilitation Therapy (TSF)

 • a willingness to participate in a peer-led recovery support community.

-Studies show that TSF outperforms other treatment methods in maintaining abstinence from substance use and other addictions.
+You might be surprised to learn that according to the research, TSF outperforms other treatment methods in maintaining abstinence from substance use and other addictions.
 As an addictions counselor, I have seen first-hand how TSF helps my clients navigate the 12-step recovery world.

 Most people become socially isolated in active addiction, and it can be difficult to interact with people once you get sober.
 It is scary work learning to get vulnerable, learning to trust, and learning to show up as your authentic self.
 But as a clinician who’s treated hundreds of people in recovery — and who is also in long-term recovery — I’ve been there and done that, and I can tell you with 100% certainty that it is work worth doing.

 You may be curious how having a therapist who uses TSF is different from having a 12-step sponsor.
 There is a key difference.
 A sponsorship relationship is a personal relationship.
-And while connection is an important aspect of your relationship with me as your therapist, that relationship is a professional relationship, not a personal one.
+And while connection is an important aspect of your relationship with me as your therapist, our relationship is a professional relationship, not a personal one.
 Your confidentiality is protected in therapy by law.
-In therapy, you’re able to talk about the things you might not feel comfortable sharing with a layperson.
+In therapy, you’re able to talk about the things you might not feel comfortable sharing with a sponsor, a friend, or a family member.

 Here’s another key distinction.
 In twelve-step recovery, we have a saying, “I’m not going to work harder at your recovery than you do.”
 That’s something you might hear from a 12-step sponsor.
 As your therapist, I believe it is my job to work harder at your recovery than you do — right up until the point when you have reached your therapeutic goals and feel ready to be discharged from therapy.